bhoamikhona/javascript/Section 03/README.md

 - Any function that is attached to an object is called a method.
 - In every method (function attached to an object), JavaScript gives us access to a special variable called `this`.
 - The `this` keyword is equal to the object on which the method is called.
 In other words, it is equal to the object calling the method.

+### Iteration: The for Loop

+- Loops are a fundamental aspect of every programming language, because they allow us to automate repetitive tasks.
+- `for` loop

+### Looping Arrays, Breaking, and Continuing

+- Looping through arrays
+- `continue` - The `continue` statement terminates execution of the statements in the current iteration of the current loop, and continues execution of the loop with the next iteration.
+- `break` - The `break` statement terminates the current loop or `switch` statement and transfers program control to the statement following the terminated statement.

+### Looping Backwards and Loops in Loops

+- Looping over an array, backwards
+- Nested loops

+### The While Loop

+- The `while` statement creates a loop that executes a specified statement as long as the test condition evaluates to true.
+- The condition is evaluated before executing the statement.
+- `for` loop vs. `while` loop
+- The `while` loop is more versatile than the `for` loop.
+It can be used in a larger variety of situations.
+- That's because it does not really need a counter.
+All that `while` loop really needs is a condition which needs to stay `true` for it to keep running.
+That condition can be any condition, it doesn't need to be related to any counter at all.
+- `Math.random()`
+- `Math.trunc()`
+- In conclusion, when you need a counter or when you know how many iterations are going to be there, use the `for` loop.
+When you don't need the counter or don't know how many iterations are going to happen, use the `while` loop.

 ## Author